Fees, Funding & Expenses

 If you have any questions regarding this funding opportunity, please contact email@example.com.

 College of Arts, Humanities and Social Sciences Scholarships and Studentships

 The College of Arts, Humanities and Social Sciences Research Award (CRA) is designed to attract high quality students applying for PhD research.
-In Economics, the CRA covers the cost of tuition fees for the PhD programme in Economics for three years, at either the Home/EU or Overseas fee rate.
-The School of Economics will automatically cover the cost for the fourth year of the CRA for students on the Integrated PhD programme in Economics.
+In Economics, the CRA covers the cost of tuition fees for the PhD programme in Economics and provides a stipend of £15,500 for three years.

 These awards are competitive and you will be considered purely on the basis of academic merit.
 Factors such as nationality and financial status will not be taken into account.

 This award is open to UK, EU and overseas students commencing a PhD degree in the academic year 2021-22.

 PhD admission applications must have been made via the University of Edinburgh online application system by Friday 22nd January 2021.
 Applications for the CRA must be made by Thursday 4th February 2021.